-A payment gateway is an internet application offered by merchant services providers to be used for the authorization of credit card and debit card transactions over the internet.
-Use of a payment gateway is generally by e commerce businesses or other web based businesses, but payment gateway services are not limited to online transactions with some storefront or online/storefront locations opting to use a payment gateway for in-store transactions.
+A payment gateway is an Internet application offered by merchant services providers to be used for the authorization of credit card and debit card transactions over the Internet.
+Use of a payment gateway is generally by e-commerce businesses or other web-based businesses, but payment gateway services are not limited to online transactions with some storefront or online/storefront locations opting to use a payment gateway for in-store transactions.

 The purpose of a payment gateway is the take transactions that originated in a card not present location, such as through a web browser or mobile phone and securely transfer the card account information to the payment processor.
-Payment gateways are able to process secure transactions by encrypting the card account information upon receipt and send it through their secure servers to the appropriate payment processor.
+Payment gateways are able to process secure transactions by encrypting the card account information upon receipt and sending it through their secure servers to the appropriate payment processor.

 How a Payment Gateway works

-Authorization requests are sent to either the card association for Visa and Mastercard transactions or directly to the customer card acquiring bank if it is an American Express or Discover (including JCB) transaction.
+Authorization requests are sent to either the card association for Visa and MasterCard transactions or directly to the customer's card acquiring bank if it is an American Express or Discover (including JCB) transaction.
 Within a matter of 3-5 seconds, a decision is determined by the card issuing bank and the response code is sent back through the same secure path and displayed in the shopping cart as either an approval or denial of authorization.

 At the conclusion of the day, the payment gateway will send out a list of the pending authorizations, known as the batch, to the card issuing banks requesting settlement of customer funds.
 This batching process is usually an automated, nightly occurrence allowing merchants the ability to edit authorizations, such as adding tips, voiding charges or issuing refunds, prior to finalizing the request.